nokotamustang/OpenGL_and_Vulkan_3D/README.md

 _An open exploration of modern 3D rendering in OpenGL and Vulkan._ - Charlie, Nokota Mustang

-_**👀 Be an early user on my discord for discussions on OpenGL, Vulkan, 2D/3D Graphics, and game development: <https://discord.gg/Bkhpm8QQ>.**_
+_**👀 Be an early user on my discord for discussions on OpenGL, Vulkan, 2D/3D Graphics, and game development: <https://discord.gg/Bkhpm8QQ>.
+Otherwise I'll be around the ModernGL discord too.**_

 Computer graphics is a vast field, and I am interested in learning more about the rendering process and the mathematics behind it.
 Having a good grasp of realtime graphics, data structures, and algorithms is essential for game development, simulations, and visualizations in 2D or 3D.